Calamari/BehaviorTree.js/readme.md

     // register a task:
     BehaviorTree.register('testtask', mytask);
-    // or register a sequence or selector:
+    // or register a sequence or priority:
     BehaviorTree.register('test sequence', mysequence);

 Now you can simply use